 In addition to a large reach, it is also crucial to ensure that an influencer is a contextual fit for your brand.

 Firstly, they should be operational in the same niche as your product or service.
-In addition, their public image and content style should be in sync with your brand image.
+In addition, their public image and content creator style should be in sync with your brand image.

 Lastly, they should share the same beliefs and values that you wish to project in your brand’s vision.